Available for sale at

-Swimming Through the Dawn begins the captivating adventure of a group of young-women who dare to dream big.
+Swimming Through the Dawn begins the captivating adventure of a young woman who dares to dream big.
 Funny, smart, and emotionally resonant, it's a let's-start-a-band story for the K-Pop generation.

+Can seven girls realize their dreams before the pressures of impending adulthood derail them once and for all?
 Don't miss out.
-As the legend of Made in Heaven grows, be a part of it from the beginning.
+As the legend of Made in Heaven forms, be there from the beginning.
 Pick up your copy of Swimming Through the Dawn now.

 R. P. Rioux's Swimming Through the Dawn is a story about dreaming big and believing you can.
 As the first installment in the Made in Heaven series, this book captures readers' attention early and keeps them hooked until the end.
 With all the spot-on references, it is evident that Rioux's knowledge about the Korean culture and the entertainment industry runs deep.
 Anything related to K-pop is usually perceived as shallow but this book begs to differ.
 It has a classy and intellectual tone, tackles relevant social issues, and breaks stereotypes.
 Aside from the sassy Asian protagonists, a few more races are present too, making the story diverse.
 The world-building is great and the imagery is fantastic.
 Mirroring today's sad reality, this coming-of-age debut novel is angsty, realistic, and relatable.
 Whether K-pop fans or just music lovers in general, readers will surely enjoy Swimming Through the Dawn.